 Effective date: July 1, 2017

-Review date:
+Review date: Insert new review date

-Revised:
+Revised: Insert date revisions are approved

 Responsible Party: Office of the Provost

 1. POST-TENURE REVIEW CRITERIA

 Failure to receive at least an Acceptable Performance rating after being placed on a Performance Improvement Plan [PIP] will result in the faculty member being subject to a post-tenure review in the academic year following the expiration of the Performance Improvement Plan.
 The post tenure review is not a re-examination of tenure.
 It is a determination of whether the faculty member is performing at an acceptable level of performance in all areas of responsibility.